 Kate Madigan, Energy and Climate Specialist and Michigan Climate Action Network Director, works out of Traverse City, representing MEC in northern Michigan.
 She specializes in energy policy and assists MEC's communications and energy teams with research, writing, and advocacy.
 Kate joined MEC in 2005 as the Deputy Policy Director based in Lansing.
 In this role, she worked closely with MEC member groups and Michigan's elected officials to strengthen our state's environmental protections.
 Prior to joining MEC, Kate worked for three years for Environment America as its safe foods advocate in Los Angeles and then as an advocate for Environment Michigan in Lansing.
 A Michigan native, Kate holds a bachelor's degree from the University of Michigan's School of Natural Resources and the Environment and a master's degree in management from the School for International Training in Vermont.
 Madigan lives with her husband Ross and their two children in Traverse City.

 As Communications Specialist, Nicole Pomish develops MEC’s public outreach by communicating with journalists from across the state, creating content for online and print publications and through social media engagement.
 Nicole began working for MEC in June of 2018 and has previously worked as a Campaign and Advocacy Intern at Clean Water Action and as the Communications and Legislative Intern for the National Association of State Foresters in Washington, DC.
 Nicole grew up in Bloomfield Hills, MI, and has a degree in Social Relations and Policy from James Madison College at Michigan State University.
-She enjoys exploring new places, but nothing compares to Northern Michigan with her family.

 Health Policy Director Tina Reynolds focuses her time on critical environmental health issues including ending childhood lead poisoning, healthy food access, clean outdoor air, Green and Healthy Homes, asthma, promoting active communities and building relationships within the medical community to work on shared priorities.
 She has extensive experience in the law and state public policy development.
 She holds a law degree from Wayne State University and a bachelor’s degree in natural resources from the University of Michigan’s School of Natural Resources.
 She is a member of the State Bar of Michigan.
 She has worked as a law clerk, as an environmental policy analyst for the Michigan House of Representatives, as a legislative assistant for the 53rd House District (Ann Arbor) and as legal counsel for the 18th State Senate District (Washtenaw County).
 Reynolds is coalition manager of the Michigan Alliance for Lead Safe Homes (MIALSH); chairs the Healthy Kids Healthy Michigan (HKHM) Healthy Food Access Policy Action Team; and is an active member of many environmental health coalitions in Michigan.
 Reynolds grew up in Keego Harbor, MI.
 She lives in East Lansing with her three children, Logan, Paige, and Gywn.